 Cherubim stood with their “flaming swords which turned every way” at the gates of Paradise.
 Cherubim were also carved at the two sides of the Mercy-Seat in the Temple, there where God spoke to man.
 (Ex.
-25, 18-21) The Mass too begins with the sword of the word, in which God speaks to man in the Liturgy of the Word.
-But now, buffered, as it were, with the humanity of Christ, we pass unharmed through the sword’s edge of those words, and on into the intimacy of the sanctuary.
-And in the Preface, we turn with confidence to the angels (“with angels and archangels”) as we proceed to the Consecration.
+25, 18-21) The Mass too begins with the sword of Scripture and doctrine, in which God speaks to man in the Liturgy of the Word.
+But now the august word is buffered, as it were, with the humanity of Christ; we pass unharmed through the sword’s edge of those holy utterances, and on into the intimacy of the sanctuary.
+And in the Eucharistic Preface, we turn with confidence to the angels – “with angels and archangels” – as we proceed to the Consecration.

 Likewise, before the Church inherits the full perfection of the New Jerusalem, she too will have to turn to the angels in the mysteries of the Apocalypse.
 And that means experiencing the fulfilment of Our Lord’s promise that “he will send out the angels, and gather the elect from the four winds, from the ends of the earth to the ends of heaven.”
 (Mk.
 13,26) And as for the purification, he insists that it is the angels who will perform these last works of his Church’s cleansing; it is they who will “gather out of his Kingdom all causes of sin and all evildoers.”
 (Mt.
 13,41)

 The entire book of the Apocalypse can be seen as a working out of the Paschal Mystery of Christ’s suffering, death, and resurrection on the global level.
-In its history, the whole Church will suffer the fury of hell, at times apparently die, and then, suddenly, rise from the dead just as dramatically as did Jesus on Easter Morning.
-But this time it will be his whole Mystical Body that rises:
+Ever again, in its history, the whole Church will suffer the fury of hell, at times apparently die, and then, suddenly, rise from the dead just as dramatically as did Jesus on Easter Morning.
+But one day it will be his whole Mystical Body that rises:

 “Then I saw a new heaven and a new earth; for the first heaven and the first earth had passed away, and the sea was no more.
 And I saw the holy city, New Jerusalem, coming down out of heaven from God, prepared as a bride adorned for her husband; and I heard a loud voice from the throne saying, ‘Behold, the dwelling of God is with men’. . .
 And he who sat upon the throne said, ‘Behold, I make all things new.’”
 (Apoc.
 21, 1-3,5)

-We have already seen how angel, man, and the material cosmos each have their part to play in the new order of creation.
+It becomes evident that angel and man, and with them the material cosmos, all have parts to play in the new order of creation.
 Significantly, we are told in the Apocalypse that the very measures of the Heavenly City’s walls are “a man’s measure, that is, an angel’s.”
-(21,17) But if the measure has become the same, either humans will have become more angelic, or angels more human (or both).
-At the very least, man and angel will have realized the full measure of their common praise of Christ, and the voices of the material creation will likewise be ingathered into the fullness of that threefold worship of the Triune God.
+(21,17) But if the measure has become the same, either humans will have become more angelic, or angels more human – or both.
+At the end of time, man and angel will have realized the full measure of their common praise of Christ, as their voices join with the cosmic music of material creation in the worship of the Triune God.